 Tiger Woods returns to the PGA Tour this week after more than a year away from competitive golf.
-In the 16 months between starts, much has changed for both Woods and the Tour to which he is returning.
-Here are 11 numbers to keep in mind as Woods tees it up this week at the Hero World Challenge in The Bahamas.
+In the 14 months between starts, much has changed for both Woods and the Tour he is returning to.
+Here are nine numbers to keep in mind as Woods tees it up this week at the Safeway Open in northern California.

-When Woods tees off Thursday, it will have been 467 days since Woods last competed on Tour, finishing T-10 at the 2015 Wyndham Championship.
+When Woods tees off Thursday, it will have been 417 days since Woods last competed on the PGA Tour, finishing T10 at the 2015 Wyndham Championship.

-That performance came at the end of a poor season, by his standards, one that saw his world rank fall to 257th.
+That performance came at the end of a poor season, by his standards; one that saw his world rank fall to 257th, including that T10 finish.

-There have been 18 first-time winners on Tour since Woods’s last start, led by Emiliano Grillo at the 2015 Frys.com Open and finished by MacKenzie Hughes at the 2016 RSM Classic.
+There have been 16 first-time winners on Tour since Woods’s last start, led by Emiliano Grillo at the 2015 Frys.com Open and finished by Si Woo Kim at the 2016 Wyndham Championship.

 First round average score for Woods in each of his 20 season debuts.
 His worst season debut round was his most recent one, a 77 at the 2014 Hero World Challenge.

-Career competitive rounds by Woods at Albany, where the event will be played this week in the Bahamas.
-Woods will be competing at the course for the first time since his tournament moved there last season.
+Career competitive rounds by Woods at Silverado Country Club.
+Woods will be competing at the Napa, Calif. course for the first time in his career.

 Woods’s missed cut percentage over his last two seasons’ worth of events.
-Woods missed six cuts in 18 events over that stretch.
+Woods missed six cuts in 18 events during that time.